GrayedFox/multidict/README.md

-# Multi Dict
+# MultiDict

-Smart language detection spell checker with configurable text highlights, customisable shortcuts
+Smart language detection spell checker with configurable word highlights, add/remove shortcuts, and multiple language support.

 Supported languages are based on the dictionaries used for spell checking in Chrome, Firefox, LibreOffice, OpenOffice, and many more apps that rely on the Hunspell spell checker.